 - Either an Australian citizen, or the holder of a permanent visa, New Zealand Special Category Visa, or Nominated Visa (including Temporary Protection Visa or Safe Haven Visa).

-2Connect Youth & Community has been providing services in the community for over 28 years and has strong connections with employers, education providers, youth services and community services so your chances of finding and keeping a job are high!
+2Connect Youth & Community has been providing services in the community for more than 30 years and has strong connections with employers, education providers, youth services and community services so your chances of finding and keeping a job are high!

 Local Job Vacancies